Graph tilings in incompatibility systems: Notation and preliminaries

 Our proof uses the absorption method, pioneered by the work of R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS} on perfect matchings in hypergraphs.
 In recent years, the method has become an extremely important tool for studying the existence of spanning structures in graphs, digraphs and hypergraphs.
 Before its appearance a well-known systematic way in this area is the blow-up lemma due to Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSSblowup}, which has successfully been adopted by many scholars for various classical results \cite{AY,KO}.
 It is worth noting that Glock and Joos \cite{rainbowblowup} developed a rainbow version of the blow-up lemma, which enables the systematic study of rainbow embeddings of bounded degree spanning subgraphs~\cite{joos_2020,KKKO20}.
 However, there has been no such variant for incompatibility systems.
 Instead, we utilize the absorption framework and develop a different counting argument for embedding compatible graphs under certain pseudorandomness conditions (see Lemma~\ref{K_h^r}).

 The general idea of absorption is to split the problem of finding perfect tilings into two subproblems.
 The first major task is to define and find an absorbing set in the host graph which can `absorb' left-over vertices.
-We will start with the notion of absorbers needed in our proof. \begin{defn}[Absorber] Let $H$ be an $h$-vertex graph and $G$ be an $n$-vertex graph.
+We will start with the notion of absorbers needed in our proof. \begin{defn}[Absorber] Let $H$ be an $h$-vertex graph, $G$ be an $n$-vertex graph and $\mathcal{F}$ be an incompatibility system over $G$.
 For any $h$-set $S\subseteq V(G)$ and integer $t$, we say that a set $A_S\subseteq V(G)\setminus S$ is an \emph{$(H,t)$-absorber} for $S$ if $|A_S|\le h^2t$ and both $G[A_S]$ and $G[A_S\cup S]$ contain compatible $H$-factors. \end{defn}